-A large number of small earthquakes (magnitude 3 to 4) occurred near Graham Island and on the Explorer Plate, along the Blanco fracture zone, the Gorda Ridge, and the Mendocino fracture zone in the time period in which our cross-correlations are computed.
-Therefore, in principal, the precursory signals we observe may be earthquake generated.
-We believe, however, that this is not the case for two major reasons.
-(1) Precursory signals we observe are strongest in the primary microseism band and are largely not present in the secondary microseism band.
-This is opposite of what would be expected if small local earthquakes were the source of the precursory arrivals.
+time period in which our cross-correlations are computed.
+Therefore, in principal, some of the precursory signals we observe may be earthquake generated.
+We believe, however, that this is not the case for two principal reasons.
+(1) The precursory signals we observe are strongest in the primary microseism band and are largely not present in the secondary microseism band.
+This is opposite of what would be expected if small local earthquakes were the source of the precursory arrivals as such earthquakes would generate stronger signals at shorter periods.
 (2) The precursory signals associated with the blue ellipses on the record sections are fit far better if we set the source region to be along the southern Oregon coastline rather than shifting it westward where the majority of small earthquakes occurs.
 Nonetheless, the amplitudes of the precursory signals, especially those associated with the blue source region, are affected by surrounding small earthquakes.
-"Precursor-to-Noise Ratios" (PNRs) decay with the source-station distances in the expected way for the red and green source regions but for the blue source region do not show a clear decay.
+'Precursor-to-Noise Ratios' (PNRs) decay with the source-station distances in the expected way for the red and green source regions but for the blue source region do not show a clear decay.

-As with the azimuthal content of the Rayleigh waves in the cross-correlations, the use of the arrival times of precursory signals is not a highly accurate means to determine source locations.
-Therefore, source regions other than the three discussed may exist.
-An example of signals that are not accounted for can be seen in Figure 12b on the positive lags where signals with large amplitudes arrive after the fundamental mode Rayleigh wave.
+As with the azimuthal content of the Rayleigh waves in the crosscorrelations, the use of the arrival times of precursory signals is not a highly accurate means to determine source locations.
+Therefore, source regions other than the three discussed may (and probably do) exist.
+An example of signals that are not accounted for can be seen in Fig. 12(b) on the positive lags where signals with large amplitudes arrive after the fundamental mode Rayleigh wave.
 These 'post-cursory' signals could arise either due to multiple scattering of surface wave energy or where large gradients exist in the local group speed structure.
 The ocean-continent boundary is a good example of such a structure and the presence of the 'post-cursory signals' in our observations may indicate source generation along the coastline farther to the northwest of the study area near, for example, the Gulf of Alaska.
 A formal analysis of the post-cursors, however, is beyond the scope of this paper.
-Moreover, the Rayleigh wave arrivals could be merged with the precursory signals produced by these localized sources, such as those shown in Figure 12b.
-Thus, additional de-noising processing may be needed for studies aiming to investigate the shallow velocity structure in this region.
+Moreover, the Rayleigh wave arrivals could be merged with the precursory signals produced by these localized sources, such as those shown in Fig. 12(b).
+Thus, additional denoising processing may be needed for studies aiming to investigate the shallow velocity structure in this region.